stealthbyroot/4-DOF-Robot-Arm---Arduino/README.md

 4x SG-90 servo motors 180 degrees

-1x Robot arm assemby - usualy sourced from Ali Express
+1x Robot arm assembly - usualy sourced from Ali Express

 1x External power supply 5V/5A (or more amps)

-Wires, conectors etc.
+Wires, connectors, etc.

+Please don't ask me how to do it, you are on your own.
+I spent so much time making this thing work, and it should have been done in a few hours.